AviSantoso/dafc/README.md

 ### Using the Install Script (Linux/macOS)

 1. Make sure you have **Bun** ([install instructions](https://bun.sh/docs/installation)) and **Git** installed.
-2. Run the following command in your terminal:
-   - Installs to `/usr/local/bin` by default
+2. Run the following command in your terminal.
+Installs to `/usr/local/bin` by default:
-   - **NOTE:** USES SUDO
+    **NOTE:** USES SUDO
     ```bash
     curl -fsSL https://raw.githubusercontent.com/AviSantoso/dafc/main/install.sh | sudo bash
     ```

-4. Follow any on-screen instructions, especially regarding adding the installation directory to your PATH if needed.
+1. Follow any on-screen instructions, especially regarding adding the installation directory to your PATH if needed.
-5. Restart your terminal or source your shell profile (`source ~/.bashrc`, `source ~/.zshrc`, etc.).
+2. Restart your terminal or source your shell profile (`source ~/.bashrc`, `source ~/.zshrc`, etc.).
-6. Verify installation: `dafc --version`
+3. Verify installation: `dafc --version`

 ### Manual Installation / From Source